This article will help guide you through installing your Therma Monitoring system.

 Once you have added all of your sensors, the app will take you through connectivity testing to ensure your hardware is correctly installed.

-- Take out your first sensor, press down on the ACT (blue button on the top of the sensor) for 5 seconds, until you see a red flash, then release.
-Carefully, place it back in the box it came in.
+• Take out your first sensor, press down on the ACT (blue button on the top of the sensor) for 5 seconds, until you see a red flash, then release.
 Repeat this step for all sensors.
 We want to make sure we don't mix up the sensors.

 You will want to give the sensor(s) time to acclimate to the equipment.
 You may find the temperature is higher when it first reports a reading.